-(c) Enabling Macros
+a) Enabling Macros

-Certain functions of the Excel file require macros to be enabled.
-A macro is a series of commands and/or functions, such as calculations, that are stored within the document for tasks performed repeatedly.
+There are functions with the invoice workbook that require the use of macros.
+A macro is a series of commands and/or functions, such as calculations, that are embedded within the excel file.
 In most cases, Excel will prompt the user to enable macros.
-When this prompt appears, click "enable".
+When this prompt appears, click "enable."

-Enabling macros for this file will not compromise the security of the local system or the security of the agency's network in any way.
+Note: enabling macros for the invoice workbook will not compromise the security of the local system or the security of the agency's network.
 If the prompt to enable macros does not appear, contact your IT department to assist.

-(d) Microsoft Outlook
+b) Microsoft Outlook

-The online submittal process relies on the configuration of Microsoft Outlook on a local computer.
-If Microsoft Outlook is not available on the computer on which you are working, contact the assigned BSCC Program or Fiscal Analyst for technical assistance.
+The submittal process relies on the configuration of Microsoft Outlook on a local computer.
+If Microsoft Outlook is not available on the computer on which you are working, contact the assigned CPGP Program Analyst for technical assistance.